sldeaals/nextjs-rickandmorty-api-exercise/README.md

 ## Getting Started

+First, go to nextjs-rickandmorty-api folder.

-First, run the development server:
+Then, run the development server:

 ```bash
 yarn dev